mokshithamalla/powerbi-first-dashboard/README.md

 ## 🧠 What I Learned

-Through this project, I got hands-on experience with:
+This project gave me my first practical experience with Power BI.

+Some of the things I learned while building this report include:

-- Power BI Desktop
+- Navigating Power BI Desktop
-- Data exploration
-- Data transformation
+- Importing and exploring data
-- Power Query
+- Working with Power Query
-- Data modeling
-- Relationships between tables
+- Understanding tables and relationships
-- Data visualization
+- Creating visualizations from data
+- Creating KPI cards
-- Filters and slicers
+- Using slicers and filters
-- DAX and measures
+- Creating and using DAX measures
-- Report design
+- Building a basic analytical dashboard
+- Thinking about how to present data visually

 ## 🛠️ Tools Used